Twixes/matloka.com/_drafts/floating-point-101.md

 -   The **sign** is a single bit – 0 if the number is positive, 1 if negative.
 -   The **exponent** is a signed integer.
 In a way, it establishes the magnitude, e.g. an exponent of 8 means that the absolute value of the number must be in the range `(256,512]` (`(2^8,2^9]`).
-    Curiously, despite the exponent being signed, it's stored not using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) but as an unsigned integer, with the computer _knowing_ to subtract a known _bias_ to get the real value.
-The raw stored value is called the _biased exponent_.
+    Curiously, despite the exponent being signed, it's stored not using [two's complement](https://en.wikipedia.org/wiki/Two%27s_complement) but as an unsigned integer, with the computer _knowing_ to subtract a known **bias** to get the real value.
+The raw stored value is called the **biased exponent**.
 That bias is 127 in single-precision and 1023 in double.
     The exponent's size determines the _range_ of the type – 8 bits of it in single-precision and 11 in double.
 -   The **significand** (also called the *mantissa*) is a fixed-point number in the range `(1,2]` (e.g. 1 or 1.0625 or 1.984375).
 It "fine-tunes" the value within the working range set by the sign and exponent.
-    Because the significand's leading digit always<a href="#the-zeros" style="text-decoration: none">\*</a> is 1, that digit in fact totally omitted from the binary representation – if the significand is, say, `0b1.001` (that's binary for 1.125), only the `001` part ends up being stored.
-A significand with this implicit leading digit of 1 is called _normalized_.
+    Because the significand's leading digit normally<a href="#the-zeros" style="text-decoration: none">\*</a> is 1 (**normal number** being the technical term for such a case), that digit in fact totally omitted from the binary representation – if the significand is, say, `0b1.001` (that's binary for 1.125), only the `001` part ends up being stored.
     The significand's size determines the type's _precision_ – 24 significant bits of it in single-precision and 53 in double.

 See for yourself how this all comes together using the calculator below!
-Toggle the bits by clicking on them and see what number comes out, or enter a number to see what it looks like in your computer's memory:
+Toggle bits by clicking on them and see what number comes out, or enter a number to see what it looks like in your computer's memory:

 <figure class="number-line">
 <iframe src="https://cdpn.io/pen/debug/xxpKxZw" height="172" title="IEEE 754 Floating Point Calculator"></iframe>
-    <figcaption><i>fig. 2</i> — <a href="https://codepen.io/Twixes/pen/xxpKxZw">Play with this widget's code on CodePen!</a></figcaption>
+    <figcaption><i>fig. 2</i> — <a href="https://codepen.io/Twixes/pen/xxpKxZw?editors=0110">Play with this widget's code on CodePen!</a></figcaption>
 </figure>

 ## The Zero(s)